Mutiara Damansara MRT station

 Mutiara Damansara station is a mass rapid transit station serving the suburb of Mutiara Damansara in Petaling Jaya, Selangor, Malaysia.

 It is one of the stations on the MRT Kajang Line.
 The station was opened on 16 December 2016 when the first phase of the line was opened.

 The station is located adjacent to the Mutiara Damansara commercial area where The Curve Shopping Centre, Royale Chulan Hotel, IKEA Damansara, Lotus's Mutiara Damansara and other buildings are located.

 Station Features

 The station adopts the standard elevated station design for the MRT Kajang Line, with two side platforms above the concourse level.
 The station is located above Persiaran Surian, with its supporting columns sited between the Persiaran Surian underpass and the at-grade Petaling Jaya-bound lanes of the road.

 Station layout

 Exits and entrances

-Unlike most other elevated stations of the line, the Mutiara Damansara MRT station has four entrances, allowing it to be accessed from both sides of Persiaran Surian, both sides of Jalan PJU 7/1 as well as having a direct pedestrian link with neighbouring commercial buildings.
+Unlike most other elevated stations of the MRT Kajang line, the Mutiara Damansara station has four entrances, allowing it to be accessed from both sides of Persiaran Surian, both sides of Jalan PJU 7/1 as well as having a direct pedestrian link with neighbouring commercial buildings.